factopolis/factopolis/content/contributing.md

 [content/person](https://github.com/factopolis/factopolis/tree/master/content/person)
 directory.
 Once that's done you can submit a pull request.

+## Writers

+Several pages on the site are in need of some prose to help explain the issues.
+This is especially true for [themes](/theme), which should each have simple explanations of:

+ * Where the claims are coming from (*i.e.*, Republicans or Democrats, or specific groups within those parties such as alt-right or BLM).
+ * If applicable, historical information.
+ * Links to more in-depth **credible** material.

+Claims can also benefit from summaries, but for the most part links to fact checkers fulfill those.
+In general, Factopolis shouldn't be doing any fact checking, merely linking to sites which do.

+We could also benefit from new text on pages about Factopolis, such as this page, the [contributing](/contributing) page, the home page, etc.

 ## Designers & Front-end Developers

 If you're a skilled designer you can probably already tell that we